-The classroom teachers at Grandview School have Special Education training and are experienced.
-Early identification of areas of need in each student has already occurred prior to admission to the school.
-Teachers are prepared to deal with each student's needs and develop programs in the classroom to meet them.
-Because parents have focused so intently on the student's obvious problems in the areas of physical development and/or communication, they usually have concerns about their child's school entry.
-The Special Education Consultant, teachers and principal assist in easing the concerns of the parents.
+The classroom teachers at Grandview School have Special Education Qualifications and additional qualifications.
+Early identification of areas of need for each student has already occurred prior to admission to the school.
+Teachers develop programs in the classroom to meet students' varying needs.
+The Special Education Consultant, teachers and principal assist in easing the concerns of the parents regarding their child's entry to school.
 The Special Education Consultant in particular guides the parents to an acceptance and greater understanding of their child as they move ahead to a graded system of education and assists parents in developing an understanding of the home school system and the transition process.
 The home school board's IPRC process may be discussed and clarified for parents in preparation for their child's transition.